maxispeicher/CppND-Capstone-Pong-Game/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+## File and class structure
+All source code files are located in the `src` directory.

+The entrypoint for the game is in the file `main.cpp`.
+It creates the 3 major components of the game:
+ - Controller (`controller.h` and `controller.cpp`)
+ - Renderer (`renderer.h` and `renderer.cpp`)
+ - Game (`game.h` and `game.cpp`)

+ The Game class creates an instance of the class `PongState` which includes all necessary information about the game state.
+These state variables are located in multiple classes (`Puk`, `Plate` and `AiPlate`) which are all based on the base class `PongComponent`.

+ ## Project rubrics
+ The project fulfills the following rubric points:
+  - The project demonstrates an understanding of C++ functions and control structures.
+  --> Functions and control loops are used in all classes (`*.cpp` files)
+  - The project accepts user input and processes the input. --> The project accepts up and down input for moving the "character".
+See `controller.cpp`
+  - The project uses Object Oriented Programming techniques. --> The complete source code is organized in classes.
+  - Classes use appropriate access specifiers for class members. --> All class members have access specifiers.
+  - Class constructors utilize member initialization lists. --> All class constructors use initialization lists for initializing members.
+  - Classes abstract implementation details from their interfaces. --> Functionality of game components is abstracted (e.g. `update()` function of all `PongComponent`s)
+  - Classes encapsulate behavior. --> Classes reflect the parts of Pong (e.g. `Puk`, `Plate` and `AiPlate`)
+  - Classes follow an appropriate inheritance hierarchy. --> `PongState`, `Puk` and `Plate` classes are based on `PongComponent`. `AiPlate` is based on `Plate`.
+  - Derived class functions override virtual base class functions. --> `PongState` overrides the `update()` function of the base class `PongComponent`.
+  - The project makes use of references in function declarations. --> The `update()` function of the classes `Puk` and `AiPlate` uses references.